build-on-aws/content/posts/deploy-nginx-with-aws-cloudshell-and-lightsail/index.md

 Wait one minute, because that’s how long it takes for your domain to propagate word-wide.
 Open a browser to your website and take it all in.

-**Step 6: There is no Step 6**
+### Step 6: There is no Step 6

 You’re done.
 Walk away from the computer.
 Enjoy your day.

 ## Summary

-Having Cloudshell in the Lightsail console is brilliant.
+Having CloudShell in the Lightsail console is brilliant.
 You have a complete Linux environment to deploy Lightsail services beyond virtual private servers.
 Build a container solution, deploy a high availability database, or create more storage for data.
-You can do this in the Cloudshell terminal, and with 1 gb of storage, you can save scripts, configuration files, or even applications.
+You can do this in the CloudShell terminal, and with 1 gb of storage, you can save scripts, configuration files, or even applications.
 Lightsail is the AWS service for people who want to build in the cloud without having to build the cloud.